- If I have a claim, will my insurance premium go up?

 - Why can't I just insure my home for any amount I want?

 One claim of a normal nature and average amount will not usually mean an increase in your insurance rate.
 A series of losses or a claim of an unusually high amount might mean your rating category may change from "preferred/select" to "standard/non select" and/or your policy deductible may rise.
-However, many carriers now give discounts for being "claims free" (usually 3 years running) and you would likely lose this extra discount if you made a claim.
+However, many carriers now give discounts for being "claims free" (3 or more consecutive years) and you would likely lose this extra discount if you made a claim.
 It is not usually worth it to make an insurance claim if the amount of your loss is only a little more than the policy deductible.
 It is a good idea to discuss this aspect with your agent before proceeding with presenting a claim under your policy.

 In order to take advantage of the "new for old" aspect of the Replacement Cost coverage, you DO have to replace.
 If you elect to take a cash settlement on all or some of the items, depreciation will be applied to those items.

 It is a good idea to call your insurance agent to check.
-Generally, if you go from one form of approved central heating to another, there is no rating or coverage change to your policy.
+Generally, if you go from one form of approved central heating to another, there is no coverage change to your policy.
+There might be a slight premium difference.
 However, if you install a non-approved form of heat or a solid fuel heating system, either primary or auxiliary, this could affect your insurance seriously, so always contact your insurance agent, preferably before deciding on the installation.

 Liability is the legal responsibility you bear for bodily injury or property damage to others caused by your accidental negligence.
 Please don't confuse this with "disability", which is a completely different subject!